Jaymon/que/README.md

     /some/url2?val=2
     /some/url3?val=3

-Ugh, that's not very helpful, so let's modify our selection:
+Ugh, that's not very helpful, so let's modify our argument a bit:

     $ curl http://example.com/foo/bar | que "a->http://example.com{href}"